JohnOkari/caloryze/README.md

 1. Login and Authentication
 2. Fetch meal details, e.g calories, meals_type, etc
-4. Total number of calories in a day
+4. See number of calories in a day
-5. Adding, Editing, and Deleting meals.
+5. Add, Edit, and Delete meals.